codr7/sharpl/README.md

 `42`

 ## threads
-`spawn` may be used to start new threads.
-Each thread runs on its own VM.
+`spawn` may be used to start new threads, each thread runs in a separate VM.
 A port is created for communication, one side passed as argument and the other returned.

 ```
 (let [p (spawn [p] (p 42))]